Get Over The Winter Blues In 6 Simple Steps

 • Can they be trusted as friends?

 Be wary of social media feeds with people boasting about their accomplishments and perfect lives.
-It’s easy for such feeds (and other aspects of life) to make us feel bad about ourselves if we compare ourselves to others’ success stories rather than focusing on our own goals and achievements.
+It’s easy for such feeds (and other aspects of life) to make us feel bad about ourselves if we compare ourselves to others’ success stories rather than focusing on our goals and achievements.

 Avoid the following: